10 benefits of yoga for kids

 Yoga teaches children to turn away from their headspace, let go of thoughts and be more present in their bodies.
 They learn to pay attention to their breaths and their bodily sensations moment by moment.
 During the practice of yoga, they discover when their body is relaxed, their mind can relax too.
 When they experience a physical challenge or discomfort that gets reflected in the state of their minds as well.
 This helps them feel the sense of oneness and connectedness in themselves.

 10. Ability to deal with difficult feelings & emotions

 Just like thoughts, children will learn that they are not their feelings.
 They learn that feelings come and go like a visitor and they can be a kind host opening door to each guest and letting them go at the end of their stay.

 There you have it!
 I hope this has motivated you to get you kids try out yoga if you haven’t already.
 Yoga helps children find inner peace and calm that’s already within themselves.
 Kids yoga is fun, full of singing and playing games so kids just get to be kids and enjoy themselves.

-If you love your child to experience a class and enjoy yoga together as a family, I invite you to book an online private Family Yoga session with me.
-Simple hit the word Family Yoga above to find out more.
+If you love your child to experience a class and enjoy yoga together as a family, I invite you to join us for the upcoming online Family Yoga Workshop on Wednesday 30th March.
+Click HERE to find out full details.
+If it doesn't suit your schedule, you can also book an online Private Family Yoga session with me by clicking HERE.